Interference Effect of Beam Splitter Current in Iron-Pnictide Superconductors: Introduction

 In this study we have investigated the consequences of beam splitter arrangement for Iron-pnictide superconductors.
-We are motivated by the fact that this system is realized at quite high temperature for example at $\sim$50K for 1111- and 122- type systems \cite{hosono} thus providing relatively easier practical realisation.
-Apart from this fact, the Iron-pnictide system is well known for the co-existence of superconducting order as well as magnetic order \cite{hhwen,stewart,hosono,qsi}.
-This aspect is quite remarkable in the sense that unlike conventional BCS superconductor, in Iron-pnictide superconductivity does not get destroyed by the application of moderate magnetic field easily.
-In fact we have found that the copper pair beam splitter current depends on the relative magnitude of chemical potential, superconducting gap and the magnetic order parameter to a large extent.
-We have also seen that unlike before, the beam current can be monotonically decreasing or an oscillating one depending on the relative shapes of the electron and hole pocket as well as values of chemical potential at electron and hole pocket respectively.
-This may give an added advantage towards practical application \cite{hosono} of Iron-pnictide beam splitters.
-Our plan of presentation is the following.
-In section \ref{citeref} we review the basics of Iron-pnictide superconductors, its model hamiltonian and spectrum.
-After this, in section \ref{iron-beam-split} we present our model scheme of realising beam splitter current in detail by calculating the entangled beam splitter current in its full form for the Iron-pnictide system.
-We also enumerate all the assumption and approximation needed for such calculation.
-In section \ref{results}, we present graphically the beam splitter current vs the distance between the two leads for various parameter values of the system such as chemical potential at electron and hole pocket, perfect and non-zero nesting etc. Finally we conclude in section \ref{discussion} by summarising our results with a discussion.
+Firstly we are motivated by the fact that this system is an example where various competing order parameters such as two superconducting pairing interactions and magnetic ordering exist simultaneously \cite{hhwen,stewart,hosono,qsi,steglich-2007}.
+Till date all the beam-splitter superconducting current studies are performed on systems containing only single pairing interaction.
+Thus consequences of many order parameters render it an interesting platform to study beam-splitter current.
+Secondly these systems are realized at quite high temperature for example at $\sim$50K for 1111- and 122- type systems \cite{hosono} thus providing relatively easier practical realisation.
+In fact we have found that the Cooper pair beam splitter current depends on the relative magnitude of chemical potential, two superconducting gaps and the magnetic order parameter in a nontrivial way.
+Though the exact expression for beam splitter current can not be obtained in the simultaneous presence of magnetic and superconducting order parameter like previous studies, our study offers numerous valuable consequences of the complexities of the system on beam-splitter current.
+We have also seen that unlike before, the beam-splitter current can be monotonically decreasing or an oscillating one depending on the relative shapes of the electron and hole pocket (associated with two superconducting gaps) as well as values of chemical potential at electron and hole pocket respectively.
+We attribute this to the interference effect from currents due to hole and electron pocket.
+We also investigate the effect of the density of states of the system on the beam splitter current. \\